jamespooley/shiny-resources/README.md

 The following is a (perpetually WIP) compendium of books, help documents, blog posts, etc. that I've found helpful when building Shiny apps.

-As always, R Studio has a very helpful Shiny [cheat sheet](https://shiny.rstudio.com/articles/cheatsheet.html).
+As always, R Studio has a very helpful Shiny [cheat sheet](https://shiny.rstudio.com/articles/cheatsheet.html), and you should follow the [`shiny`](https://stackoverflow.com/questions/tagged/shiny) tag on Stack Overflow.

 ### Table of Contents